dalihub/tizen-docs/docs/application/dotnet/guides/nui/widget.md

 The widget applications can make diverse class instances whenever widget viewer applications, such as the home screen and the lock screen, request for a widget instance.

-Each widget application has 1 widget instances.
+Each widget application has one widget instance.

 ## Instance States and Events